josephthecoolguy/josephthecoolguy.github.io/README.md

-Alot of this code is from my friend zuxi big shoutout to him.
+Alot of this code is from zuxi big shoutout to him.